 Diagnosing Piriformis Syndrome?

 Our doctors will conduct a medical assessment.
-To assess your child’s level of discomfort, the doctor will place the injured limb in a variety of postures.
+To assess your child’s level of pain, the doctor will place the injured limb in a variety of postures.
 Additional testing will occur if it is believed your child’s sciatica is being caused by something other than piriformis syndrome.
-The diagnosis of piriformis syndrome cannot be made with a computerized tomography (CT) or magnetic resonance imaging (MRI) scan.
-But these tests can reveal whether something else is putting pressure on your sciatic nerve.
+The diagnosis of this condition cannot be made with a CT or MRI scan.
+But these tests can reveal whether something else is putting pressure on the sciatic nerve.

 Tips for Avoiding Piriformis Syndrome

 Piriformis syndrome can sometimes stop if the patient maintains good posture and uses the correct form when engaging in physical activity.
 Before engaging in any physical exercise, always warm up and gradually build intensity.
 Avoid exercising or jogging too much on slopes or uneven surfaces.
 If your child has significant pain, take a break from what he or she is doing and recommend your child take some time to relax.

 Treatment Options for Piriformis Syndrome

 Ice Pack or Ice Massage